logic/toycfg/README.md

 "see! this is terrible! stop writing terrible shell scripts to manage your infrastructure!"

-`toycfg` has packages, files, and services, and modules (meta-collections of packages, files, and services) as first-class resources, and aside from services, each resource has an associated pre- and post-hook that can be executed prior to and after work on the resource has been completed.
+`toycfg` has packages, files, services, and modules (meta-collections of packages, files, and services) as first-class resources, and aside from services, each resource has an associated pre- and post-hook that can be executed prior to and after work on the resource has been completed.